Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

 (altho KP is recommended since it's easy, this method is STILL root only)

-## If you don't mind using PC and ADB
+## if you don't mind using PC and ADB

 1. enable dev options and usb debugging (you already know this since you're debloating anyways)
 2. execute on the command prompt: `adb shell su`